Partially Stochastic Infinitely Deep Bayesian Neural Networks

 As there is no trivial way to split the weights into subsets of deterministic and stochastic weights in the infinite-depth limit, previous research has only explored finite-depth regimes.
-However, studies such as Farquhar et al. (\citeyear{gal_liberty_or_depth}) hint towards the viability of extending this approach to an infinite-depth configuration.
+However, studies such as Farquhar et al. \yrcite{gal_liberty_or_depth} hint towards the viability of extending this approach to an infinite-depth configuration.

 Building on these insights, our work introduces Partially Stochastic Infinitely Deep Bayesian Neural Networks (PSDE-BNNs).
 This class of architectures combines the flexibility of neural differential equations with the efficient uncertainty quantification of partially stochastic networks.
-By selectively introducing noise within the weights process, our model achieves an improved representation of uncertainty and better performance in downstream tasks than its fully stochastic counterparts, while significantly reducing the computational overhead typically associated with infinitely deep BNNs.
+By selectively introducing noise into the weights process, our model achieves an enhanced representation of uncertainty and superior performance in downstream tasks compared to fully stochastic counterparts.
+Additionally, it significantly reduces the computational overhead typically associated with infinitely deep BNNs.
 Our contributions to the field are summarised as follows:

 \begin{itemize} \item We introduce the concept of partial stochasticity within continuous-time neural models, expanding the existing framework of Bayesian Neural Networks.